alan-mak/jungle-rails/README.md

 ## Stripe Testing

 Use Credit Card # 4111 1111 1111 1111 for testing success scenarios.
+Select a Month and Year of any future date and any 3 digits for the CVC

 More information in their docs: <https://stripe.com/docs/testing#cards>